 Alerts are secure Direct email notifications sent to healthcare organizations in near real-time when their patients are admitted to, discharged from, and/or transferred within a participating hospital or skilled nursing facility, or when they have had an ambulance visit.

 Rhode Island Quality Institute (RIQI) sends three types of alert notifications, and consolidates them when applicable, to reduce duplicates and save time:

-As of May 1, 2021, CMS is requiring hospitals to notify primary care providers and post-acute care providers when their patients are admitted to and/or discharged/transferred from their hospital with the goal of improving care transitions.
+CMS requires hospitals to notify primary care providers and post-acute care providers when their patients are admitted to and/or discharged/transferred from their hospital with the goal of improving care transitions.
 Read the CMS Fact Sheet to learn more about CMS’ modification of Conditions of Participation (CoPs) requiring admission, discharge, and transfer event notifications.

 RIQI sends these “Facility-Identified Alerts” on behalf of the following hospitals: